 As much as I love a lie-in, I love enjoying quiet places even more!
 Getting up early to go into the more popular attractions before everyone else is definitely worth it.
 You can make the most of your time there without the crowds, take some beautiful photos without people in and stay there as long as you like.

-For the most popular attractions like La Sagrada Familia, I’d suggest booking your visit as soon as it opens so you can beat the crowds and enjoy it when it is (relatively) quiet.
+For the most popular attractions like La Sagrada Familia, I’d suggest booking your visit as soon as it opens so you can beat the crowds and enjoy it when it is relatively quiet (book your tickets here).
 Also, as the sun moves around the different colours of the stained glass inside the cathedral are highlighted, so you get blue colours early in the morning, changing through to red on the other side of the cathedral in the afternoon.

-Park Güell is also lovely in the late afternoon, when most of the tour groups have gone and the sun has moved around to give you beautiful views of the city without the glare you get earlier in the day.
+As for Park Güell, I think it is most lovely in the late afternoon when most of the tour groups have gone and the sun has moved around to give you beautiful views of the city without the glare you get earlier in the day.

-I use GetYourGuide to find tours of the places I visit, as they show a selection of suitable tours from several providers.
-I took a GetYourGuide original tour of the Sagrada Familia as it had been years since I went inside, and our guide Juan Miguel was wonderful and I learned so much from him.
+I also use GetYourGuide to find tours of the places I visit, as they show a selection of suitable tours from several providers so you can check the size of the group before you buy.

 Check out more tours with GetYourGuide here: